pebble/clay/README.md

 ### `ClayConfig([Object] settings, [Array] config, [$Minified] $rootContainer)`

 This is the main way of talking to your generated config page.
-A reference to the instance of `ClayConfig` is passed to

 #### Properties